-Figure 4.bS shows the best available data for existing utility corridors, which includes gas, electrical, telecommunications, water, and sanitary sewer utilities within the Alternative 3 (Option C) Corridor.
+Figure 4.bS and 4.baS show the best available data for existing utility corridors, which includes gas, electrical, telecommunications, water, and sanitary sewer utilities within the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor, respectively.
 Oil and gas wells are also shown.
 Subsurface utility engineering will be completed during the design and construction phases of the TWP and will include surface geophysical methods and test holes to determine the locations of existing utilities.